-Advanced Probability and Statistics (3190A)
+Advanced Probability and Statistics with Mathematical Analysis (3190A)

-Grade level: 10, 11, 12 Credit: 1 Pathway: 1, 2, 3 Prerequisites: Algebra I, Geometry, Algebra II
+Prerequisites: Algebra I, Geometry, Algebra II

-This course is designed to meet the needs of both college preparatory and vocational/technical students who have an interest in the numerical representation and analysis of everyday occurrences.
-This will include, but not be limited to, applications in sports, business and industry, the political arena, the social sciences, agriculture, and medicine.
-Additionally, students will be given the opportunity to develop and utilize sampling and testing techniques in the areas listed above.
+The content of this course serves as appropriate preparation for a calculus course as it is designed to meet the needs of both college preparatory and vocational/technical students who have an interest in the numerical representation and analysis of everyday occurrences.
+Applications include statistical and mathematical analysis in sports, business and industry, the political arena, the social sciences, agriculture, medicine, etc..
+Students will be given the opportunity to develop and utilize sampling and testing techniques in the areas listed above.
+Graphing utilities (calculators, computers, and other technology tools) will be used to assist in teaching and learning.
+Graphing utilities facilitate visualizing, analyzing, and understanding algebraic and statistical behaviors and provide a powerful tool for solving and verifying solutions.